Vintage Styled Lighting

 Don’t you love it when you get a bright idea and all the “broken pieces mend stronger!”

-We just finish watching all the seasons of Revenge.
+We just finished watching all the seasons of Revenge.
 It’s a show on Netflix where a young woman, Emily, tries to get revenge on a family for her father’s death.
 Just when you think all the pieces will come together…everything falls apart.

 Sorta like DIY projects!